Jeimer Candelario Preview, Player Props: Cubs vs. Tigers

-Jeimer Candelario -- with a slugging percentage of .324 in his past 10 games (including no homers) -- will be in action for the Chicago Cubs against the Detroit Tigers, with Reese Olson on the hill, on August 22 at 6:40 PM ET.
+Jeimer Candelario, with a slugging percentage of .412 in his past 10 games -- including one home run -- will be in action for the Chicago Cubs against the Detroit Tigers, with Tarik Skubal on the hill, August 23 at 1:10 PM ET.

+He racked up two extra-base hits in his last game (2-for-4 with a double, a home run and two RBI) against the Tigers.

 Jeimer Candelario Game Info & Props vs. the Tigers